fumbles/kubeinvaders/README.md

 **Important:** Use a valid Kubernetes token.
 If the token is missing, invalid, or expired, KubeInvaders cannot call the Kubernetes API and game actions will fail.

-The example above shows how to extract the token from `kinv-sa-token`.
 If you use short-lived tokens, generate a new one when needed:

 ```bash
 kubectl create token kinv-sa -n kubeinvaders --duration=8h
 ```

-Create two namespaces:
+Create target namespaces with pods to shoot at:

 ```bash
 kubectl create namespace namespace1